markstringer-dti/markstringer-dti.github.io/dti.md

 Project management is about the quality of the conversation.

-First circle - introspection.
-Either not talking, or talking to your self.
+The first circle is going inwards, it's introspective.
+First circle is either not talking, or talking to oneself.

-Third circle - shouting pushing, presenting, performing.
+The third circle is extrovert.
+It's shouting and pushing.
+It's presenting and performing to others.

-Second circle - genuine dialogue - each side is being changed by what the other side says.
+The second circle is genuine dialogue.
+Each side is paying attention and being changed by what the other side says.

 Here's what project management is about, it's about working to improve the quality of second circle conversation.

 And here's the really good news about this.
 If you know this is your job, you can keep working at this even if the quality of the conversation is terrible.

 But here's the really good news: if you focus on the quality of the conversation you can be comfortable working on seemingly impossible projects.
 Why?
 Because what you are doing when you're working on these projects is focusing on keeping the conversations in 2nd circle.
 Focusing on keeping the conversations as genuine dialogue.
-Now obviously all of the things that we've talked about investigation an understanding of the swamp, transparency, inspection, adaptation, all of these things are vital to improving the quality of that conversation.
+Now obviously all of the practices that we've talked about in this book are still important.
+It's important to understand the swap.
+It's important to work in a way that encourages transparency, inspection and adaptation.
+It's important to call out the problems which are visible on the horison.
+All of these things are vital to improving the quality of the conversation.

-But also, it's useful to understand that in every organisation and possibly on every project the nature of this conversation will be different.
-In every organisation and possibly on every project you will need to start from the beginning and figure out what the language is for that conversation.
+In every organisation and possibly on every project the nature of this conversation will be different.
+In every organisation and possibly on every project you will need to start from the beginning.
+Sometimes things will be familiar enough that you can start to move pretty fast pretty soon.
+Sometimes everything will be strange and new and different.
+But in every new project and in every new organisation, there will be work that needs to be done to figure out what the language is for that conversation.

 ## Chapter 19 - Harm Reduction - Safe drugs, safe sex, safe SAFE